IRT-Open-Source/scf/README.md

 flexible and extensible transformation pipeline to convert EBU STL formats and EBU-TT subtitle formats.

-The SCF is an early Beta release with the version 0.9.5.
+The SCF is a stable release with the version 1.0

 ## License
 The Subtitle Conversion Framework ("SCF") offered by Institut fuer